The Best Metal-Cutting Saws Can Slice Through Brass, Aluminum, Copper, and More

 Chop saws and workshop band saws feature a vise for securely clamping the work during cutting.
 Unlike a standard vise that has two jaws, most have a single jaw that closes against the fence.
 The distance the jaw can open defines the maximum size of workpiece that it can accommodate.
 Quick-release mechanisms are a convenient addition on many of these saws.

-Blade changing is straightforward on chop saws, which usually have a way of preventing rotation while the main nut is loosened and a new blade fitted.
+Changing blades is straightforward on chop saws, which usually have a way to prevent rotation while the main nut is loosened and a new blade is fitted.
 Band saws are a bit more involved because blade tension and tracking must be set, but it’s not a difficult task.

 Safety